Work from Home (song): Background and development

 The music video, directed by Director X, was released on February 26, 2016.
 Speaking on the video's concept, X said that he wanted to incorporate the theme of "work" but "with a different approach."
 Initially, the setting was going to be in a "corporate office" but the idea was not executed as the group previously released "Worth It" in that same setting.
 Other ideas included a condominium construction set.
 He noted the reverse gender roles where the men are "the objects" as "opposed to the other way around" and the many interpretations of work, which he says aided in the song's success.

 The video earned the group their third Vevo certification, reaching over 100 million views on March 31, 2016, and becoming one of the fastest videos to reach this milestone.
-It became the fourth most viewed music video of 2016, and is the site's 38th-most-viewed video.
+It became the fourth most viewed music video of 2016.
 It remains the most viewed music video by a girl group followed by "Worth It".
-As of May 2022, the video has surpassed 2.5 billion views.
+As of September 2025, the video has surpassed 3 billion views.
 It won Best Collaboration on the 2016 MTV Video Music Awards, and also won in the "Song of the Year" category at the 2017 Nickelodeon Kids' Choice Awards.